 Be careful when the class is labeled as Hatha yoga.
 There's no way to know what to expect as the class structure depends on the instructor.
 If that's the case, be sure to call the studio beforehand and ask whether the class is suitable for beginners.

-Don’t know what the above words mean?
-Check this guide to most common yoga styles and what to expect from each.
+Don't know what the above words mean?
+Check this guide to the most common yoga styles and what to expect from each.

 If you've enrolled in a naked yoga class, then luckily you don't have to worry about the clothes (And it's good for your mental health too!
 Read more about naked yoga here).
 Otherwise, wear comfortable, activewear that won't restrict your movements.